vuejs-br/snippets/directives/vue-permission.md

   insert() {
     if(! this.frag) {
-      this.factory = new Vue.FragmentFactory(this.vm, this.el)
+      this.factory = new FragmentFactory(this.vm, this.el)
     }
     this.frag = this.factory.create(this._host, this._scope, this._frag)
     this.frag.before(this.anchor)